-- v. integral port administration; - vi. boat piloting activities for internal navigation; - vii. commercial sea transport for internal navigation and cabotage, excluding cruise tourism; - viii. exploiting dredging and other naval artefacts for construction, conservation and port operations; - ix. supplying fuel and lubricants for sea vessels, aircraft and railroad equipment; - x. radio and television broadcasting; and - xi. regular and irregular air transport services. - Up to 49%, subject to the approval of the Foreign Investment Commission, in: - i. port services to enable ships to carry out inland navigation operations, such as towing, mooring and barging; - ii. shipping companies that use ships solely for high-seas traffic; - iii. port services for internal navigation vessels, such as tugboats, and small boat navigational services; - oncessionaire or permissionaire companies of airfields for public service; - private educational services for kindergarten, primary, secondary, medium-superior and superior schools and combined schools; - vi. legal services; and - vii. building and operating general railways, and public railway transportation services.
+- v. integral port administration; - vi. boat piloting activities for internal navigation; - vii. commercial sea transport for internal navigation and cabotage, excluding cruise tourism and exploiting dredging and other naval artefacts for construction, conservation and port operations; - viii. supplying fuel and lubricants for sea vessels, aircraft and railroad equipment; - ix. radio broadcasting; and - x. scheduled and non-scheduled domestic air transport services; non-scheduled international air transport services in the form of air taxi; and specialized air transport services. - More than 49%, subject to the approval of the Foreign Investment Commission, in: - port services to enable ships to carry out inland navigation operations, such as towing, mooring and barging; - ii. shipping companies that use ships solely for high-seas traffic; - iii. concessionaire or permissionaire companies of airfields for public service; - iv. private educational services for kindergarten, primary, secondary, medium-superior and superior schools and combined schools; - v. legal services; and - vi. building and operating general railways, and public railway transportation services.